Stolz/linux-cheat-sheets/ecrypt-encrypted-directory.md

 You don't have to always use the same passphrase/cipher options.
 If every time you mount the directory you use a different passphrase/cipher options the new content will be encryped with the new options, allowing you to have different files encryped with different options/passphrase in the same directory.
 This could be usefill for having a publicly shared directory where different data is encrypted by different users, and their keys.

+If you don't want to be prompted for the signature, you can provide it as part of the mount command

+	sudo mount -t ecryptfs .private .private -o ecryptfs_fnek_sig=xxx,ecryptfs_sig=xxx